StiveMan1/SimpleProxy/README.md

 ## 📦 What’s With the Name?

-You’ll notice the simple-porxy.service file has a typo.
+You’ll notice the simple-proxy.service file has a typo.
 Yes, we kept it — just in case someone accidentally used it.
 You're welcome.

 ## 🧹 Uninstall?